AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 In P4:
 ```
 apply {
-    routing.apply();
+    routing.apply();  // fills out metadata.next_hop
-    arp.apply();
+    arp.apply();      // sets pkt.ethernet.dst_addr to the MAC of next_hop
-    dmac.apply();
+    dmac.apply();     // sends out on the port for pkt.ethernet.dst_addr
 }
 ```

-(Note: While this is conceptually correct, we actually also want to apply the auxiliary tables mentioned below.
+(Note: While this is conceptually correct, we actually also want to apply the auxiliary table mentioned below.
 The full code contains that.)

 ## The Control Plane: How to Fill the Tables